Luxury 1600s Historic Mill Home Waterfall, Prime Downtown Location / Grist Mill(11 Reviews)

 'FANTASTIC RARE HISTORIC HOME'

-'My sister visited from Europe and our two families stayed at this truly incredible home for a June vacation.
+'My sister visited from Europe and We stayed at this truly incredible home for a June vacation.
 All of us were in awe when we arrived and started exploring.
-The 1684 house seemed compact from the outside, but as we went through the hallways and stairs and discovered room after room after room, we found that we had to go through the house again to take it all in.
+The 1684 house seemed compact from the outside, but as we went through the hallways and stairs we discovered room after room after room, and we found that we had to go through the house again to take it all in.
 The house has been meticulously maintained and restored, with antiques and period furnishings throughout.
-Each room is an absolute pleasure to take in, not only for the incredible 17th century woodwork, but also for the furnishings, which all have beautiful natural textures, warm neutral hues, and deep rich antique bronzes.
+Each room is an absolute pleasure, not only for the incredible 17th century woodwork, but also for the furnishings, which all have beautiful natural textures, warm neutral hues, and deep rich antique bronzes.
 We made our way out the back door and were in awe anew when we saw the yard and garden.
 The house sits atop a small river valley, and you are surrounded by lush greenery and the sound of the rushing water below.
-The yard is terraced, and the top terrace has a covered patio.
-The brick patio has dining seating.
+The yard is terraced, and the top terrace has a covered brick patio with dining seating.
 Down some stone stairs is the next level, with Adirondack chairs and a firepit.
-Down the next set of stairs is a gated fence (nice safety feature).
-Behind that gate is a surprise circular deck (like a large 'O') which allows you to walk along in the dappled light under the trees to the old well and stream (now a lily pond) and down to the mill stream with the Plymouth Grist Mill on the opposite bank.
-The beautiful towering foliage, colorful flowers, birdsong, and rushing water make the backyard a wonderfully tranquil and restful sanctuary.
+Down the next set of stone steps Is a gate and behind that gate is a surprise deck /boardwalk/bridge for walking under the trees to the old well and lily pond down to the mill stream with the Plymouth Grist Mill on the opposite bank.
+The beautiful towerubg foliage, colorful flowers, birdsong, and rushing water make the backyard a wonderfully tranquil and restful sanctuary.
 This is not just a place to stay.
 It's a place to experience.
 You get to enjoy a 17th century home with hidden modern luxuries.
 The Sub zero refrigerators, television, and wifi router are hidden behind cabinets.
-The beautiful quilt on the bed has a fluffy down comforter underneath.
+The beautiful quilts on the beds have a fluffy down comforter underneath.
 The kitchen is better equipped than any home we've rented through VRBO throughout the years.
-Other highlights: - Proximity to everything we cared about: lovely beaches, historical sites (there is a gorgeous tree-lined path along the river that you can take from the grist mill to Plymouth Rock), an 18 minute drive to Cape Cod, and an hour drive to Boston. - Variety of bedrooms and bed sizes - Sitting areas on both the 1st floor and 2nd floor - A layout that thrilled the kids - 'I found a hidden staircase!' - A thoroughly clean house, gleaming tile showers - A wonderful property contact We absolutely loved it!'……Christa M.
+Other highlights: - Proximity to everything we cared about: lovely beaches, historical sites (there is a gorgeous tree-lined path in Brewster Gardens Park along the river that you can take from the grist mill to Plymouth Rock), and its only an 18 minute drive to Cape Cod, and an hour drive to Boston.
+Sitting areas on both the 1st floor and 2nd floor - A layout that thrilled the kids - 'I found a hidden staircase!' - A thoroughly clean house, gleaming tile showers - A wonderful property contact We absolutely loved it!'……Christa M.